What Is Breast Augmentation?

 It should be noted that tubular breast are a developmental variation of breast shape.
 The condition is not harmful and does not predispose one to other medical illness.

 Correction of tubular breasts usually consists of placement of a breast implant combined with a periareolar breast lift (mastopexy) or other lifting technique.
-There are also a number of other maneuvers Dr. Zemmel will perform in surgery to refine your result.
+There are also a number of other maneuvers that will be performed in surgery to refine your result.
 The classic procedure consists of:

 - Breast augmentation with either saline or silicone implants: This will add volume to the breast and dramatically alter the shape providing a rounder more natural contour.